not-raspberry/cljs-2048/README.md

 Written because I lost my phone, so I had to buy a new one.
-Google Play worked well on the new phone (unlike the old one) so I could download a 2048 game and kind of get obsessed by it for a few days.
+Google Play worked well on the new phone (unlike the old one) so I could download a 2048 game and I kind of got obsessed with it for a few days.

 ## Play online

 https://not-raspberry.github.io/cljs-2048/

+## TODO

+- change color scheme
+- mobile support
+- animations

 ## Development